Al-Jazzazi/Approximating_Nearest_Neighbors/README.md

 # Approximating_Nearest_Neighbors

+This repository builds off the HNSW/Vamana research project conducted by Kenny Heung and Silvia Wei in summer 2023: https://github.com/t-h24/Summer2023-Research
+---

 This project provides a flexible framework for building, running, and benchmarking graph-based approximate nearest neighbor (ANN) search algorithms.
 It supports:

 * Building and benchmarking **HNSW** graphs